somakeit/members-area/README.md

 ### Set up your environment
-We use environmental variables to configure the software, but instead you can create a `.env` file with `key=value` pairs.
-No comments, no quotes, no nothing.
+We use environmental variables to configure the software, but instead you can create a `.env` file with `key=value` pairs, no quotes.
+Comments are a leading #.
 Parsing is done by `env.coffee` if you want to improve it.

 Here's an example `.env` file:

 ```
+# force sqlite instead of mysql
 SQLITE=1
 SECRET=whateveryouwanthereitsnotimportant
 EMAIL_USERNAME=yours@gmail.com